Vancity-Computational-Design/discussions/README.md

 # Discussions
-A summary of the groups monthly computational design discussions.
+A summary of the groups in-person monthly computational design discussions.
+Some discussions contain proprety information and are not posted online.